North Point Mall: History

+In April 2014, Apple announced it would close its North Point location and move to the Avalon.

 Sears closed in 2018.
 Shortly afterward, Brookfield revealed plans to demolish the former Sears location to make way for a mixed-use development.

 In February 2019, the Alpharetta City Council approved plans for an 83-acre enhanced development on the northeast side of the mall.
 The project was set to include apartments, restaurants, new retail spaces, small parks and trails, a rock wall, a play fountain, and a lake.
 As part of the redevelopment, the former Sears building was slated for demolition, and the existing playground inside the mall was to be expanded.
 Following the approval, Alpharetta Mayor Jim Gilvin remarked, "If you do it right, it's going to be special."
 However, the plans ultimately fell through.

 In 2019, several of the mall's interior atriums were modernized with new seating areas and updated flooring, along with the addition of an LED color-changing tree.

 On November 19, 2021, Dino Safari opened on the second floor of the former Sears store.

-In March 2022, Brookfield Properties sold the mall to Trademark Properties, resulting in the rebranding of the shopping center as North Point.
+In March 2022, Brookfield Properties sold the mall to Trademark Properties, resulting in the shopping center's rebranding as North Point.
 Plans were announced to redevelop the former Sears space into apartments, restaurants, new retail areas, and small parks, but these plans were abandoned after a contentious city council meeting.

 Dino Safari closed its location in October 2023.

-In March 2024, Alpharetta Sports & Entertainment, led by former National Hockey League player Anson Carter, proposed a redevelopment of the North Point Mall site as part of an effort to bring the NHL back to the Atlanta metropolitan area.
-Carter's bid for an NHL franchise is in competition with The Gathering at South Forsyth, located near the Forsyth–Fulton County line, approximately 6 mi north of the North Point Mall site.
+In March 2024, Alpharetta Sports & Entertainment, led by former National Hockey League player Anson Carter, proposed a redevelopment of the North Point Mall site, anchored by an NHL-sized arena as part of an effort to bring the NHL back to the Atlanta metropolitan area.
+Carter's bid for an NHL franchise is in competition with The Gathering at South Forsyth, located near the Forsyth–Fulton County line approximately 6 mi north of the North Point Mall.
+In late February 2026, the mall's ownership entered an agreement with real estate management firm Jamestown L.P. and sports developer Machete Group to redevelop the North Point Mall.